 Damage to internal organs

-Bulging of organs under the incision on your abdomen (hernia)
+Bulging of organs under the incision on your abdomen (a hernia)

 Erection and orgasm problems in men.
 This is due to nerve damage.

 Scar tissue build up in your abdomen.
-This can lead to digestive problems.
+This can lead to pain and digestive problems.

 Getting ready for your surgery

 Your surgeon will talk with you about the surgery option that’s best for you.
 After you have talked about all the details of the surgery, you’ll sign a consent form.
 This gives the surgeon permission to perform the surgery.
 You may want to bring a family member or close friend with you to this appointment.
 Write down questions you want to ask about your surgery.
 Make sure to ask about:

 Insurance coverage and how much you might have to pay

 What tests need to be done before surgery

 The risks and side effects of the surgery